mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/docs/responses.md

 Starting cluster security check
 -------------------------------
 Creating namespace test
-Installing Kyverno 1.7 in Standalone mode
+Installing Kyverno release-1.7 in Standalone mode
 For production installation, use 'helm' package manager for Kubernetes, specify exact version, and set at least 3 replicas.
-Installing Kyverno...
+Installing Kyverno release-1.7 ...
 Waiting for policies to be ready

 Applying vulnerable pods...